ergo-services/ergo/docs/actors/supervisor.md

 ```

 **Critical**: These methods fail with `act.ErrSupervisorStrategyActive` if called while the supervisor is executing a restart strategy (stopping children, waiting for their exit signals, or starting replacements).
 You must wait for the strategy to finish before issuing management calls.

+There is a second gate in front of that one, and it catches the more common mistake: each of these methods first requires the supervisor to be in the **Running** state, and returns `gen.ErrNotAllowed` otherwise. `Init` runs in the Init state, so calling `StartChild` or `AddChild` from your own `Init` fails there.
+Declare the children in the returned spec, or post a message to yourself and add them from the handler that receives it.

 While a restart strategy is running, the supervisor processes only the Urgent queue (where exit signals arrive) and ignores System and Main queues.
 This guarantees exit signals are handled promptly without interference from management commands or regular messages.